The Firm With A Fresh Perspective

 • Medical Conditions: Certain medical conditions can mimic the effects of intoxication.
 If you have a medical condition that could have affected your performance on sobriety tests, we will bring this to light.

-Frequently Asked Questions (FAQ) about DWI Charges in Texas
+Frequently Asked Questions (FAQ) About DWI Charges in Texas

 • Can I refuse a breathalyzer test in Texas?